 115 S. Andrews Avenue, #A-360, Ft.
 Lauderdale, FL 33301 www.broward.org/children M-F: 8:30am - 5:00pm

-Responsible for the strategic planning and administration of contracts awarded to non-profit and public organizations that provide services to children and their families in the areas of behavioral health, special needs, independent living, childcare, deep-end acting-out youth and system of care.
+Responsible for the strategic planning and administration of contracts awarded to non-profit, public and for-profit organizations that provide services to children and their families in the areas of juvenile justice, behavioral health, special needs, childcare, social services, child welfare, LGBTQ social services and independent living.

 BROWARD COUNTY LIBRARY 954-357-7444100 S. Andrews Avenue, Ft.
 Lauderdale, FL 33301

 www.broward.org/library www.browardlibrary.org No Fee Hours vary by library location Provides library services to residents for information and recreation at locations throughout the county.
 Offers specialized resources for youth and persons with disabilities.
 Library cards are free of charge upon request with proof of Broward County residence.
 Also offers online resources including e-books.

 BROWARD COUNTY PARKS AND RECREATION DIVISION 954-357-8100TTY: 954 357-2844